 Today, you have tons of websites to store your files.
 You don’t even need to shell out any hard cash to do so, most of these services are free, and some offer free as well as paid features.
 The best part about these file sharing sites is that they are robust, secure and provide the functionality to share files across various social media channels.
 You can easily store your files and send the links to your contacts.

-Here are the Best File Sharing Sites
+14 Best File Sharing Sites to Use Now

 Apart from its functionality similar to other file sharing sites, Dropbox has introduced a new feature – Paper, similar to Google Docs, where you can natively view doc files in the browser itself.
 With the new Showcase feature, you can showcase your work to your clients with just one click.